mechanicious/domenu/README.md

 ##doMenu
 Specialized version of Nestable plugin, for back-end hierahical menu creation.

+#### Feedback
-Having any suggestions, or just would like to tell what you think?
+Are you having any suggestions, awesome ideas, or just would like to share what you think?
 Leave [Feedback](https://github.com/mechanicious/domenu/labels/feedback)!

-##### Next ★ milestone
+#### Next ★ milestone
 Help us reach [★ 80](https://www.javascripting.com/submit) and get applied to the Javascripting family!

 ##Quick Overiew